ibealec/hooked-with-angular/README.md

 * Demonstrate how we can alternatively write all of our component's code inside of `app.component.ts` Inform them that this would defeat the purpose of components and render that code impossible to reuse.

+* Instead of diving straight into event listeners, show the students how they would go about learning it on their own.
+Demonstrate either Google-Fu or open up the [documentation](https://angular.io/guide/user-input).

 * Point out that for TypeScript:

   * All valid JavaScript is valid TypeScript, with the exception of bleeding-edge syntax.